FlavScents AInsights Entry for Decanal (Aldehyde C-10)

 3. Natural Occurrence & Formation

 Decanal naturally occurs in the essential oils of citrus fruits, such as oranges and lemons.
-It can also be formed through the oxidative degradation of fatty acids, particularly in the Maillard reaction during food processing.
-Its presence in natural sources supports its designation as a "natural flavor" or "natural fragrance" component, depending on the context of its use.
+It is also found in coriander and ginger.
+The compound can form through the oxidation of corresponding alcohols or via the degradation of fatty acids.
+Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs